jaydenhyman/qmm/README.md

       - Find JupyterLab in the list of applications
       - Click "Install"

    This method uses Anaconda's default packages, which include NumPy, SymPy, NetworkX, Pandas, Numba, and Graphviz.
-JupyterLab provides an integrated development environment for running the QMM package.
+JupyterLab provides an integrated development environment for running QMM package functions.

    Option 2: Using Miniconda